 For her performance in Rude, the first Canadian feature to be produced, written and directed by African-Canadians, she received her first Genie nomination for best supporting actress.
 Other film roles include John L’Écuyer’s Curtis’s Charm (again released in 1995), Pale Saints (1997, a second Genie nomination for an actress in a supporting role) and later The Man (2005), starring Samuel L. Jackson and Eugene Levy, which was filmed in Hamilton, Ontario.

 Crawford’s other television credits include Captive Heart: The James Mink Story (1996, Gemini nomination for best performance in a leading role in a dramatic program); a regular on Global’s Traders (1996-2000) as Niko Bach (Gemini Award nomination for best performance in a featured supporting role); Between Brothers (1997–99); Dr. Kate Langford in the series Show Me Yours, which premiered in 2004 on Showcase in Canada; the 2008 two-part miniseries The Trojan Horse directed by Charles Binamé and starring Paul Gross; the miniseries Guns directed by David ‘Suz’ Sutherland; and ‘Da Kink in My Hair, Sophie, Being Erica, Republic of Doyle, Call Me Fritz, Alphas and The Firm.
 In 2014 she was part of the cast assembled to be in Clément Virgo’s The Book of Negroes.
-She is pictured above in a CBC publicity still as Danielle Berg in the series This Life.

 Also see: Rachael Crawford’s filmography.

 This mini-biography was written for Northernstars.ca by Wyndham Wise and is Copyright © 2015.
 It may not be reproduced without prior written consent.
 For more information about copyright, click here.